Day One | Wednesday, 11 March 2026

 11:40

-Using AI to predict skills gaps and attrition
+How to use workforce data and AI to predict skills gaps and attrition early and turn insights into action.

 12:00